YangLi1/01_Git_and_Intro/README.md

 5)Using the same principle as 1.1_4, instead of sending lines to output when they do not already exist in the stack, send them only when they DO already exist in the Stack.

 6)This problem is a bit more complicated.
-Whether it is more efficient to sort the stack as each new element is added and then search or to search for each element and then sort once at the end is not entirely clear.
+Whether it is more efficient to sort the Array as each new element is added and then search or to search for each element and then sort once at the end is not entirely clear.
 For the sake of simplicity, I will choose to sort only once.
-As each line is read in, it will be checked against the Stack to see if a duplicate already exists.
+As each line is read in, it will be checked against the Array to see if a duplicate already exists.
 If a duplicate exists, the line is not added and the program continues to the next line.
 While the complexity of the duplicate search grows as the list grows, it is difficult to say whether this is more or less efficient than sorting by length and searching by length for each new entry.
 When all lines have been read, sort the entries by length and then by alphabetical order for entries of the same length.
-This is most quickly done by an iterative, multithreaded implementation of the QuickSort or Quick3 algorithm so that the least elements are at the top of the Stack.
+This is most quickly done by an iterative, multithreaded implementation of the QuickSort or Quick3 algorithm so that the least elements are at the top of the Array.
 At this point, remove each element and send it to the output.

 7)Apply all the same ideas in 1.1_6 except add a variable to each Stack entry including the number of times the element has appeared in the read-in (simply add a new function which iterates the variable by one for each subsequent appearance).
 When it comes time to output the entries, use a loop to iterate the printing via this new variable.

-8)Read all lines into an ArrayStack and then simply get/output the even numbered lines via a +2 iterated loop, subtract n-1 elements from the loop control variable, and then get/output the odd-numbered lines.
+8)Read all lines into an Array and then simply get/output the even numbered lines via a +2 iterated loop, subtract n-1 elements from the loop control variable, and then get/output the odd-numbered lines.

-9)Read in all lines to an ArrayStack.
+9)Read in all lines to an Array.
 At this point, implement a decrementing for/while loop with the control variable being a value size-1 in terms of the Stack size.
 Inside the loop, employ a RNG to remove a "random" element from the
-Stack --ex: get/remove(random()*(size-1))-- NOTE: the text is not totally clear on whether or not the list interface remove(i) method retruns the value at Xi or not.
+Array --ex: get/remove(random()*(size-1))-- NOTE: the text is not totally clear on whether or not the list interface remove(i) method returns the value at Xi or not.
 If it does not, then inside the loop a variable would store the generated number and apply it to both methods get(i)/remove(i).
 Not being completely familiar with RNG and their operational time, I'm not sure if this path or randomizing the list itself and outputting in order would be more efficient.
 I find this method more creative.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

-Note: You should not need to write any real computer code for any of these.
-Instead, explain how you would approach the problem using a combination of English and pseudocode.
-The goal is to write something that is understandable by any programmer, even if the two of you have never used the same computer language.
-(In other words, assume the other person does not know the syntax of Java or C/C++, but knows the basic programming constructs such as for loops, if statements, variables, and so on.)

-[Your answer here]
+Exercise 1.2) In simple terms, a Dyck Word is a binary function whose prefix cannot be negative.
+If the current total sum of -1s and +1s is greater than -1, pushing a new element will generate a new dyck word regardless of whether the element is positive or negative.
+If the current total sum is negative, the contrapositive is true, and a Dyck word cannot be generated regardless.
+Popping off elements can generate new Dyck words if the current total sum is -1 or greater and the removed element is -1.
+In a way this is how bits arrange to form our basic data types like int, short, byte, ubyte, etc....
+Although, bits can never be negative so there is no "invalid data type" generated by their designation as 1s and 0s.

 #### 5. Define/explain each of the following terms, as they relate to git.